Skip to main content

 Move the Taskbar and Start Menu to the left

 One of the biggest differences between Windows 10 and Windows 11 is the location of the Taskbar and Start Menu.
-On Windows 10, the Taskbar and Start Menu are off to the left of the screen.
+On Windows 10, the Taskbar and Start Menu are positioned to the left of the screen.
 Windows 11, though, changes that by moving both to the center.
 If this annoys you, then you can easily change it back.

 Just hit Windows Key + I to open up the Settings app.
 Then, choose Personalization and Taskbar.
 From there, choose Taskbar behaviors and click Left under Taskbar alignment.
 This should make Windows 11 feel a bit more like Windows 10.

-Hide the Recommended files in favor of suggested apps
+Hide Recommended files in favor of the suggested apps

 Another core Windows 11 feature is the Recommended section, which is powered by Microsoft 365.
 You’ll see your most commonly opened or recently opened files in this section of the Start Menu.
 A lot of people don’t like this, however, and opt to turn it off, leaving an empty space in the Start Menu.
 This isn’t exactly easy on the eyes, which is why we typically disable it in favor of showing recently added apps, so as not to waste the space.
 Here’s how to do it.

 First, hit Windows Key + I on your keyboard, then click Personalization followed by Start.
 Toggle the switch for Show recently added apps to on and the switches for Show recently opened items in Start, Jump Lists, and File Explorer to off.
 Keep in mind that if you opt to do this, you’ll no longer see file recommendations in File Explorer, as this setting is universal across Windows 11.
+This File Explorer trick might make up for it, however.

-Turn off Widgets and Chat
+Turn off Widgets and Copilot

 Change the way the touch keyboard looks